 It is M40.999 by Imperial reckoning, and world of Thelema in the Segmentum Obscurus is at war.
 After fifty years of conflict there is no respite to the fighting, and there is no end in sight.
 Both sides fight with righteous fury over the devastated remains of once mighty Imperial cities.

-The Forge temple known as the Kabeiroi had grown strong and powerful before the war, secretly expanding their power base over more than a century.
-They had moved into human society like the choking fronds of a creeping vine, patient and inexorable.
-The sons and daughters of the temple had grown strong, reaching the highest position of authority by the middle the M40.
+The Forge temple known as the Kabeiri had been strong and powerful even before it's infection.
+Once tainted it began expanding it's influence yet further.
+The scions of the new cult slunk into the society of Thelema like the choking fronds of a creeping vine, patient and inexorable.
+The sons and daughters of the temple had grown strong, reaching the highest position of global authority by the middle the M40.
 It is around this time though, that the organisation began to diverge from the usual sequence of events when a powerful genestealer cult reached this level of infiltration.

-The great patriarch of the order, known as father Pyracmon, is a truly ancient genestealer.
-Ferried across the void in stasis by the hive fleet, Pyracmon was secreted into the space hulk the Age of Dreams along with many of his brothers.
+The great patriarch of the order, known as father Typhon, or to many of the cult as the Old Wyrm, is a truly ancient genestealer.
+Ferried across the void in stasis by the hive fleet, Typhon was secreted into the space hulk the Age of Dreams along with many of his brothers.
 The hulk had been vomited forth from the warp before the fleet as it made the journey across the empty space between the galaxies.
 There it hung for a time before again being drawn back into warpspace.
 How long it remained there, none can say, as time has no meaning in the realm of the Gods.

 In the beginning of M38 the Age of Dreams again appeared in real-space near the world of Draconith.
 It drifted for decades before eventually being marked by an explorator vessel for future investigation.
 The world of Thelema was tasked with mapping the hulk and recovering any items or artefacts of worth due to the presence of the mechanicus forge temple on the planet.
-The Theleman team sent returned with the soon-to-be new head of their Order, the genestealer Pyracmon, who was christened by the xenobiologist leader of the explorator expedition.
+The Theleman team sent returned with the soon-to-be new head of their order who was reverently christened by the xenobiologist leader of the explorator expedition.
 So the new cult was born.

-The devotion to the machine God was slowly subverted by the worship of Pyracmon, who had come to be seen as the voice of the machine God itself, the true omnissiah.
+The devotion to the machine God was slowly perverted into the worship of Typhon, who had come to be seen as the voice of the machine God itself, the true omnissiah.
 It was not an easy or quick transition, however, with many of the magos immune to infection, necessitating their eventual destruction.

 The combination of the knowledge and mysterious nature of the adeptus mechanicus and the single-minded ambition of the cult made for a powerful combination.
 By M40.508 it was in control of many of the most influential institutions.
 But the cult had suffered it's own schisms in recent years.
 Many of the brethren felt something was wrong with the way plans were proceeding.
 This, in itself was troubling, as dissent in a genestealer cult is virtually unheard of.